-The Iridium does have a preset switch, which we don't have in the ACS1.
+The Iridium does have a preset switch, though it's only a single "favorite" button compared to the three presets in the ACS1.

 Otherwise, a three-band EQ, room control, gain, and level are all in the Iridium and mirrored in the ACS1.

-MIDI control is available via TRS through an expression jack, while the ACS1 has physical MIDI ports for in and thru control.
+MIDI control in the Iridium is available via TRS through an expression jack, while the ACS1 has physical MIDI ports for in and thru control.

 Walrus Audio ACS1 Details

-But, if you feel differently and you prefer the boost button, the ACS1 is going to be a better option for you.
+If you prefer the boost button - and the additional presets - the ACS1 is going to be a better option for you.